GiX007/mlp4cs/docs/dev_notes.md

 Known limitation: multi-domain turns where the user addresses both hotel and restaurant simultaneously result in domain=None and intent=None (e.g., Turn 4 of PMUL4398.json).
 This is a tradeoff of our single-domain-per-turn pipeline design.
 Slots for both domains are still extracted and accumulated correctly.
-See Section 5 for how these turns are handled in evaluation.
+See Section 6 → DST metrics → 'Multi-domain turn slot miss' for how these turns are handled in evaluation.

 ### Prompt: dontcare extraction rule
 Added explicit rule to `build_dst_prompt()`: if user expresses no preference (e.g., "any food", "doesn't matter") → extract that slot with value `dontcare`.
 Without this rule, LLMs omit the slot entirely.
 GT always has `slot=dontcare` in these cases so missing it causes JGA=False and lower Slot Recall.

 Impact: improved JGA and Slot F1 in Exp2.
 Consistent across Experiment 2 and Experiment 3 as the same rule is used in fine-tuning data via `build_dst_prompt()`.
-See Section 5 for observed failure cases in error analysis.
+See Section 6 → DST metrics → 'Most common JGA failure: missing dontcare' for observed failure cases in error analysis.

 ### Over-extraction patterns
 Two known LLM extraction errors that affect JGA: